 Apart from that, there is an opening, a circuit, and an alarm.

 In normal conditions, the radioactive material emits alpha particles, positively and negatively charged ions.

 These flow back and forth between the electrodes, assuring that the current is appropriate and that there’s no problem.

 But when the fire goes off and smoke enters the chamber, it gets mixed with the ions.

 Therefore, they disturb their movement and slow down the charge, making them less efficient.

 Now, as their collision with electrodes is disturbed, the circuit inside such alarms suddenly detects the change.

 That way, it gets to know something is wrong, and ultimately the circuit sends the signal to an alarm which would start ringing and telling you there is a fire around.

-As soon as the smoke clears and particles are back at their initial place,i.e. smooth collision between the electrodes, the alarm will shut down.
+The alarm will shut down as soon as the smoke clears and particles are back at their initial place, i.e., a smooth collision between the electrodes.